lifinance/contracts/docs/StandardizedCallFacet.md

 ## How it works

-The StandardizedCallFacet Facet works by parsing the calldata sent to `standardizedCall` and then forwarding to the correct facet using the LiFiDiamond internal storage for facet address lookup.
+The StandardizedCallFacet Facet works by parsing the calldata sent to standardizedCall and then forwarding to the correct facet using the LiFiDiamond internal storage for facet address lookup.

-The additional functions `standardizedSwapCall`, `standardizedBridgeCall` and `standardizedSwapAndBridgeCall` execute the same logic, but allow easier parsing.

 ```mermaid
 graph LR;